The R³ Framework™

 The whole point of R³ is to put intentional space between what happens and what you do next.
 Reacting is automatic.
 Responding is a choice.
 R³ builds the muscle to choose.

 Strong feelings aren’t the problem.
-Strong feelings driving the message you’re about to send without any filter, that’s the problem.
+Strong feelings driving the message you’re about to send, with no filter, that’s the problem.
 Regulation isn’t pretending to be calm.
 It’s recognizing that you’re hot, and not letting that heat write the reply, pick the fight, or send the text.

 What it isn’t: shutting down.
 Going cold.
 Freezing the other person out.
 Weaponizing “I need space” to punish them.